China–Senegal relations

-Historical and political background
+History

 The earliest Chinese engagement in Africa may date back to as early as the tenth century, but modern diplomatic relations between China and Africa began in the mid-1900s.
 While much of China's growing interest in African countries is linked to natural resource extraction to feed its growing economy, this is not the case for involvement in Senegal, given the country's relatively limited supply of natural resources.
 China is also looking to accrue international influence by investing and creating infrastructure and markets in Africa, rather than simply giving aid, as Western powers have largely done in the past.
 For China, Senegal therefore presents an economically strategic location, and an opportunity to establish diplomatic relations in a country that has historically been a force of political stability in the West African region.
 For Senegal, establishing relations with China has legitimized its role in international affairs, and provided new trade and investment opportunities.

 The history of China–Senegal relations has consisted of an alternating Senegalese recognition between the governments of mainland China (PRC) and Taiwan (formerly the ROC).
 This has largely been a result of Beijing's “One China policy,” in which the PRC required foreign governments to break ties with Taiwan before proceeding in diplomatic relations with the PRC.
 This trend of alternating recognition was common among many African countries and China during the second half of the twentieth century.